shcaba/Vermilion-rockfish-OR-WA-2021-assessment/WA/write_up/_main.knit.md

 ## Exploitation Status{-}

-Trends in fishing intensity (1 - SPR) largely mirrored that of landings until the 1990s when recruitment pulses overcame the catches to lower overall fishing intensity (Figure \ref{fig:es-1-spr}).
+Trends in fishing intensity (1 - SPR) largely mirrored that of landings (Figure \ref{fig:es-1-spr}).
 The maximum fishing intensity was 0.75 in 2019, above the target SPR-based harvest rate of 0.50 (1 - $\text{SPR}_{50\%}$).
-Current levels of 0.4 for 2020 are near the fishing limit.
-Fishing intensity over the past decade has ranged between 0.4 and 0.75 and the exploitation rate has been high (0.04 - 0.14, Table \ref{tab:exploitES}).
-Current estimates indicate that vermilion rockfish spawning output is much greater than than the target biomass level ($\text{SB}_{40\%}$), though fishing intensity remains near target $F_MSY$ proxy harvest rate.
+Current levels of 0.4 for 2020 are below the fishing limit, but 2019 was the highest on record.
+Fishing intensity over the past decade has ranged between 0.4 and 0.75 and the exploitation rate has been moderate (0.04 - 0.14, Table \ref{tab:exploitES}).
+Current estimates indicate that vermilion rockfish spawning output is greater than than the target biomass level ($\text{SB}_{40\%}$), though fishing intensity has fluctuated near target $F_MSY$ proxy harvest rate.

 \input{tex_tables/d_SPR_ES.tex}